 - Diffuse axonal injury is the result of the brain moving around inside the skull.
 This is most commonly seen in child abuse cases (i.e. shaken baby syndrome), falls, and car accidents.
 Diffuse axonal injury is extremely serious and nearly 90 percent of those with a severe diffuse axonal injury never regain consciousness.
 Those who do regain consciousness live the rest of their lives in a severely impaired state.

-- Recurrent traumatic brain injury occurs when a second trauma occurs before the initial injury has had a chance to heal.
+- Recurrent TBI occurs when a second trauma occurs before the initial injury has had a chance to heal.
 This type of TBI is most common in sports, where the athlete returns to his or her sport without allowing sufficient time for the initial damage to heal.
 Recurrent TBI can happen with even a slight blow and has been known to cause both ocular and respiratory failure.

 - Unconsciousness or confusion, lasting less than 30 minutes